 The three major hormones affecting the breast are Oestrogen, progesterone, and prolactin.
-The breast influence by the female hormones (Oestrogen and progesterone) whose levels vary with the menstrual cycle and decline at a later age.
+The breast is influenced by the female hormones (Oestrogen and progesterone) whose levels vary with the menstrual cycle and decline at a later age.

 These hormones are responsible for breast and female body development.
 Diets that include soy (isoflavones ad phytoestrogen), protein, and calcium could be beneficial not only to the breast but also to the bones.
 Most knew about soy but hardly knew about phytoestrogen.

-Phytoestrogen is active plant cells which is a compound of isoflavones or estrogen-like properties found in some plants and plant products (soy food or legume plant).
+Phytoestrogen is an active plant cell that is a compound of isoflavones or estrogen-like properties found in some plants and plant products (soy food or legume plant).
 Isoflavones are structurally similar to estrogenic steroids and thus have been shown to possess both estrogenic and anti-estrogenic activity.

 Phytoestrogen is weak estrogens, isoflavones may act as anti-estrogens and for binding to the estrogen receptor.
 This has important implications for reducing breast cancer risk.
 While not all studies agree, epidemiologic evidence indicates that women in Southeast Asia who consume diets containing high amounts of soy have a declining risk of breast cancer as compared to European women, who routinely consume negligible amounts of this legume (1-3 grams/day).